bparanj/crystal/electronics/zettel/zener.md

  The temperature effect on zener diodes resembles how temperature affects the viscosity of oil.
 Just as oil becomes thinner (less viscous) at higher temperatures and thicker at lower temperatures, the zener voltage changes with temperature, affecting the diode's behavior.

-Example: To demonstrate this effect, one could set up a zener diode circuit and measure the zener voltage at room temperature.
+To demonstrate this effect, one could set up a zener diode circuit and measure the zener voltage at room temperature.
 Then, using a heat gun or ice pack to change the diode's temperature, one would observe how the zener voltage shifts.
 For a 5.1V zener diode, the voltage might decrease slightly as temperature increases, while for a 12V zener diode, the voltage would increase with temperature.

 5. What are the primary applications of zener diodes in electronic circuits?